Welcome to Carnets de route

 2. If you have a prescription for a drug or a refill, pick it up at a pharmacy.

 3. Find a pharmacy that accepts the IFHPInterim Federal Health Program .
 It is best to call ahead to check.
-Go to the pharmacy between 9 a.m. and 4 p.m., as the pharmacy will need to contact Medavie Blue Cross.

 4. Bring the following documents with you: